ketakee/Skin_NonSkin/README.md

   3. TensorFlow

-  Two of these ways resolve the classification, however the tensorflow code has some errors.
+  Two of these ways resolve the classification,the tensorflow code however, has some errors.

  1. Keras

-  The Keras version uses the Adam optimizer.
-  After 3 epochs, the accuracy is 35% and after 10 it is 52%.
-  the accuracy should improve as the number of epochs are increased.
-  It takes 60 minutes to train 2,00,000 data points with a btach size of 100.
-  It gives a 99.97% accuracy on the training data.
+  UPDATE:The previous version of this claimed the accuracy was 52% after 3 epochs, but it turns out there was a logical error in the code where I had changed the labels from (1,2) to (1,0) for the training data.

+  This change was not made in the testing data and was causing the accuracy to reduce substantially.
+After fixing that, the keras code works great with 100% accuracy in three epochs.

  2. Azure machine learning studio